-We have chosen the following discs from among the 300 or so available so far.
+We have chosen the following discs from the hundreds available so far.
 These movies not only show off the capabilities of your brand-new television, they're also good.
 (Well, we liked them, at least.)

 All of these titles include the 4K disc as well as the standard 1080p Blu-ray copy in the package.
 To watch the 4K version you'll need a 4K TV and a 4K Blu-ray player, such as the Sony UBP-X800.
 All of the 4K discs also include HDR (high dynamic range) information, and when watched on a compatible HDR TV they can look noticeably better than standard Blu-ray.

 CNET may get a share of revenue from the sale of the products featured here.

 4K movies don't need to be all about explosions and spaceships, and this Korean domestic thriller is a great showcase for cinema's subtler side.
 The movie offers shades of Old Boy as well as Bong Joon-ho's earlier The Host -- both in terms of its muted color palette and themes of isolation and family.
 It's as hilarious as it is gripping.